 Treatment depends on the specific cause and may involve a combination of psychological therapy, muscle relaxants, pain management, surgery, bite guards, orthodontic treatment, and addressing any dental and bite issues.

-10) The 10 most common oral diseases – Discolored teeth
+10) The 10 most common oral diseases in Vietnam – Discolored teeth

 Teeth that have a different color than normal can be caused by various factors.
 Some internal causes include discoloration from medication use, congenital high bilirubin levels (causing green color in baby teeth), and Porphyrin staining (causing brownish-red color in teeth).
 External factors can cause teeth to become discolored from food, colored beverages, bacteria causing staining, or dental fillings.